Catherine Oranchak / Landscape Architect

 Catherine Oranchak/Landscape Architect

-Step through the six foot tall cedar fence and gate into an urban retreat.
+Step through the cedar fence and gate into an urban retreat.
 Three paved terrace spaces change this sloping back yard into distinct comfortable outdoor rooms for dining, sitting and playing- all viewed from a mahogany deck just outside the living room.
 Permeable concrete unit pavers, granite steps, stone walls, fencing and deck, together with the planting beds provide the framework for this calm and restful landscape.

-Completed 2016
+Complete 2016

 Catherine Oranchak/Landscape Architect